-My Green manures are kept in a tin in the allotment shed and they are always sown insitu and currently I know I have two packs but I don't have a clue what I have left.
+My Green manures are kept in a tin in the allotment shed and they are always sown insitu and currently I know I have two packs but I don't have a clue what ones are left.
 Note to self do Green Manure audit when next on the plot, or if possible and it finally stops raining every day get them in a bed!

 Green manures are usually sown in late summer or autumn and mop up any nutrients, preventing them being washed away by winter rain.
 When dug in the following spring, they release these nutrients back into the soil.
 Winter grazing rye and winter tares are hardy green manures that will carry on growing all winter before being incorporated back into the soil in spring.